Antonio Callaway: Kansas City Chiefs

 On January 13, 2021, Callaway signed a reserve/futures contract with the Kansas City Chiefs.
 He was waived with an injury designation on August 17.
 After going unclaimed on waivers, he was put on the Chiefs' injured reserve.
 He was released on August 26 after reaching an injury settlement with the Chiefs.

 Dallas Cowboys

 On November 11, 2022, the Dallas Cowboys hosted Callaway for a workout.
 He was signed to the team’s practice squad four days later.
 He signed a reserve/future contract on January 25, 2023.
+He was released by Dallas on June 5, 2023, following his arrest.

 NFL career statistics

 Legal issues

 On August 5, 2018, Callaway was issued a citation in Strongsville, Ohio for possession of marijuana and driving with a suspended license during a traffic stop at 3am.
 The drug charges were dropped, and Callaway paid $911 for the license violation.

+Callaway was arrested in Miami, Florida on June 4, 2023, for driving with a suspended license.
+His arrest led to his release from the Cowboys the next day.